takanopontaro/grunt-listen/README.md

 Note that you have to write patterns of RegExp as string instead of literal because of incompatibility of one between JavaScript and Ruby.
 And `\` must be `\\`.

-### Listener
+### Listeners

 You can get two ways below.
 In every way, you can return names of grunt-task that want to run next.

 If `listener` is function, it'll be always called with informations of files as arguments when files change.

 `added`, `modified`, `removed` are arrays of paths of changed files or empty arrays if nothing changed.